 What we need is a pathfinder to create what is referred to as an “image map.”
 Image maps are developed using new surface imaging technologies, now available in North America.
-They help pinpoint where pathogens are present on surfaces and in what concentrations.
+They help pinpoint where pathogens may be present on surfaces and in what concentrations.

-So, what should cleaning professionals do with this information, for example, if an image map indicates that pathogens are present and on a surface?
+So, what should cleaning professionals do with this information, for example, if an image map indicates that contaminats are present and on a surface?

 • Clean all surfaces where pathogens may be present with an appropriate cleaning solution.
 Preferably, use microfiber cleaning cloths and change the cleaning cloths after each use.